 Renaissance Asheville Hotel 31 Woodfin St., Downtown Asheville, 828-252-8211 or 800-741-5072, www.marriott.com; Hotel, Expensive

-This 12-story, 277-room Marriott property is one of the older Downtown properties, but a renovation was completed in early 2013, making the hotel more appealing.
-The location, while more at the north edge of Downtown rather than the heart of it, is convenient to many businesses, some restaurants and the Buncombe Courthouse and government offices.
-Rates in-season are in the mid to high $200s double, but some do include buffet breakfast.
-It’s what you’d expect in a large Marriott property, with decent-size rooms with first-rate beds, bar, a restaurant (not particularly noteworthy), gift shop, indoor pool and fitness room.
-Free parking in a large surface lot behind the hotel.
+This 12-story, 277-room Marriott is one of the older Downtown properties, but a renovation was completed in 2013, making the hotel more appealing.
+The location, which faces the north edge of Downtown rather than facing into Downtown, is convenient to many businesses, some restaurants and the Buncombe Courthouse and government offices.
+It’s what you’d expect in a large Marriott property, with decent-size rooms with first-rate beds, bar, restaurant, gift shop, indoor pool and fitness room.
+Free parking.

 Sweet Peas Hostel 23 Rankin Ave., Downtown Asheville, 828-285-8488, www.sweetpeashotel.com; Hostel, Very Inexpensive to Inexpensive

-Under the same ownership as Lexington Avenue Brewery (LAB), though the entrance is on Rankin Avenue above LAB, Sweet Peas is a somewhat upmarket Euro-style hostel with loft-style accommodations with bunk beds ($28), private pods ($35) and private rooms ($60 single or double).
+Sweet Peas is a somewhat upmarket Euro-style hostel with loft-style accommoda-tions with 16 bunk beds, 24 private pods and two small private rooms, priced from $32 to $75, a bargain for Downtown Asheville.
 There's a fully equipped common kitchen, a living room with TV and a coin laundry.
 The best thing is the handy location in the middle of Downtown.
-The brewpub below can be noisy at times, but the hostel provides free earplugs.
+There’s no parking at the hostel, but nearby are two city parking garages with a maximum day rate of $12.
+The brewpub below the hostel, Collaboration by CANarchy, can be noisy at times.
 Free wi-fi.
-Breakfast not included but many breakfast spots and restaurants are nearby.
+Breakfast not included but many break-fast spots and restaurants are nearby.

-In a beautifully renovated 1907 building, the new Windsor is a small, boutique hotel with 14 suites in a primo location Downtown.
-The suites, which vary in size, feature designer furnishings, exposed brick, wood floors, wi-fi and lots of art.
-Each has a kitchen and a washer and dryer.
-You’re only a few steps from some of Asheville’s best restaurants and bars.
-On the downside there’s no swimming pool and no parking lot at the hotel (public parking lots are not far away, and street parking is sometimes available), but the great location makes up for it.
+In a beautifully renovated 1907 building, the Windsor is a small, boutique hotel with 14 suites in a primo location Downtown.
+Suites, which vary in size, feature designer furnishings, exposed brick, wood floors, wi-fi and lots of artwork.
+Each has a kitchen and washer and dryer.
+You’re only a few steps away from some of Asheville’s best restaurants and bars.
+On the downside, there’s no pool and no parking lot at the hotel (public parking is about three blocks away), but the great location makes up for it.

 All content copyright © Lan Sluder except selected photographs used by permission and brief quotations or other fair use text, which are owned by the copyright holder.